emmaalbertini/emmaalbertini.github.io/index.md

 calling upon a continuum (space-time) as an aid; the latter should be banned from the theory as a supplementary construction not justified by the essence of the problem, which corresponds to nothing “real”.
 But we still lack the mathematical structure unfortunately.
 How much have I already plagued myself in this way! - Albert Einstein.
-Letter to walter dallenbach.
+Letter to walter dallenbach.</i>

 I studied Causal Set Theory, developing the interacting quantum field formalism.
 You can read my MSc thesis <a href="https://drive.google.com/file/d/1v4pHm6kg-nnuuuIXae9ZjrYKUGUB2E4p/view?usp=sharing">here</a>!